-On 22.5.25, I concluded the inquest into the death of Callum Hargreaves who died on 20/1/24 at the age of 32.
+On 22 May 2025, I concluded the inquest into the death of Callum James Hargreaves who was found deceased on 20/1/24 at the age of 32.

-I recorded the cause of death as 1a) Multiple Injuries.
+I recorded the cause of death as 1a) Multiple Injuries

 I recorded a conclusion that Callum died from suicide.